Braised Chicken and Black Fungus

 Notes

-Dried black fungus can be purchased from Asian Groceries Stores.
+Dried Shiitake Mushrooms and dried black fungus can be purchased from Asian Groceries Stores.
 Choose dried natural black fungus as they are small and do not have woody parts.

 Nutrition Facts